widdix/learn-docker/lab02-dockerfile/README.md

 ## Instructions

-Make sure you are starting from the starting point for Lab 02.
+Make sure you are starting from the Lab 02 directory `lab02-dockerfile`.

 ```
 cp lab02-dockerfile/starting-point/Dockerfile Dockerfile